Arttu05/Subscription-Reminder/README.md

 ## How to run/test

 1. run the following command in the root folder of this project ```openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout private.key -out certificate.crt```.
 This creates the self signed SSL, that push notifications require.
+This command also requires ```openssl```, to be installed

 2. Create ```.env``` file to ```/backend```.
 Example of ```.env``` can be found from ```/backend/example.env```.